dvsh243/Seekr/README.md

 - Indexed vectors using BTree will not give all the similar vectors as given by linear exhaustive searching but indexing is very time efficient.

 - Finding centers during indexing multiple times to achieve the most optimum vector clustering.

+- `sensitivity` of ANN which describes the ratio of distribution of vectors on either side of the hyperplane.
+Increasing the sensitivity can slower the index creation.